seb86/MailPoet-WooCommerce-Add-on/readme.txt

 = Support =

 This plugin will no longer be supported or maintained.
-I suggest you upgrade to <a href="https://sebastiendumont.com/product-category/mailpoet/">MailPoet Checkout Subscription for WooCommerce</a> to receive continued support. <a href="https://wordpress.org/plugins/mailpoet/">MailPoet 3</a> will be required.
+I suggest you upgrade <a href="https://sebastiendumont.com/product-category/mailpoet/">MailPoet Checkout Subscription for WooCommerce</a> to receive continued support. <a href="https://wordpress.org/plugins/mailpoet/">MailPoet 3</a> will be required.
 All previous settings will be carried over.

 > #### Additional Features
 > - Manage subscription from account dashboard.<br />